goreleaser/nfpm/www/docs/configuration.md

   # but required by old distros like CentOS 5 / EL 5 and earlier.
   group: Unspecified

+  # The package summary.
+This is, by default, the first line of the
+  # description, but can be explicitly provided here.
+  summary: Explicit Summary for Sample Package

   # Compression algorithm.
   compression: lzma